teiid/teiid-openshift-examples/rdbms-example/README.md

-# Teiid OpenShift Deployment Example
+# Data Virtualization OpenShift Deployment Example - Fuse 7.3 (Q2-19)

-This execute this sample project requires basic knowledge in
+This sample project builds on basic knowledge of
 * OpenShift
 * Teiid
 * Maven and Java